awsdocs/amazon-s3-userguide/doc_source/ManageCorsUsing.md

 ## Example 1<a name="cors-example-1"></a>

 Instead of accessing a website by using an Amazon S3 website endpoint, you can use your own domain, such as `example1.com` to serve your content\.
-For information about using your own domain, see [Configuring a static website using a custom domain registered with Route 53](website-hosting-custom-domain-walkthrough.md)\.
+For information about using your own domain, see [Tutorial: Configuring a static website using a custom domain registered with Route 53](website-hosting-custom-domain-walkthrough.md)\.

 The following example `cors` configuration has three rules, which are specified as `CORSRule` elements:
 + The first rule allows cross\-origin PUT, POST, and DELETE requests from the `http://www.example1.com` origin\.
 The rule also allows all headers in a preflight OPTIONS request through the `Access-Control-Request-Headers` header\.
 In response to preflight OPTIONS requests, Amazon S3 returns requested headers\.